Bridging Visa D

 Last Resort for Regularizing Status: Issued when other Bridging Visas are not suitable, especially for those applying for a visa without lawful status.

-Travel restrictions: Cannot travel outside of Australia and return.
-If left, visa is canceled and new visa application required.
+- Travel restrictions: Cannot travel outside of Australia and return.
+If you leave, visa is canceled and new visa application will be required.

 Latest Insights